samiDeveloper/Utilites/beansynchronizer/readme.md

 **Whishlist and ideas**

 DataSourceBeanLocker (extract interface from MapBeanLocker).
-See also TODO in SynchronizeInterceptor
+See TODOs